Augustas-Nixon/Metasploit-Demo/README.md

 Below are the steps performed for the demonstration:

-#### Step 1 : Start Kali linux and Metasploitable 2 in the Virtual Machine. ####
+### Step 1 : Start Kali linux and Metasploitable 2 in the Virtual Machine ###

-Step 2 : Ensure that both the virtual machines are connected to the same network.
+### Step 2 : Ensure that both the virtual machines are connected to the same network ###

-Step 3 : After ensuring that both the machines are up, open the Kali Linux terminal and run a nmap scan to find the ip address of the corresponding metasploitable system
+### Step 3 : After ensuring that both the machines are up, open the Kali Linux terminal and run a nmap scan to find the ip address of the corresponding metasploitable system ###

 ```
 nmap -sn 192.168.100.0/24